alex-bochkarev/bochkarev.io/content/edu/or-tech-seminar.md

 We will be discussing various tools (in a very broad sense) we, as researchers, use -- to share experience, configs, and ideas.
-Each seminar will consist of a speaker presentation (with a discussion along the way), at most one hour in total.
+Each seminar will consist of a speaker presentation with a discussion along the way, at most one hour in total.